sematext/docs/docs/agents/sematext-agent/jmx-attaching-containers.md

 title: Automatic attaching to Java processes in container environments
-description: Sematext Agent can automatically attach to Java processes (Solr, Kafka, Zookeeper...) and expose JMX port required for monitoring from within the service itself
+description: Sematext Agent can automatically attach to Java processes such as Solr, Kafka, and Zookeeper, and expose the JMX port required for monitoring from within the service itself.

-When you assign a `MONITORING_TOKEN` to a Java service (e.g. via env variable), Sematext Agent will examine the process to see whether it can be monitored right away (i.e check if JMX ports are already exposed).
-If it can, Sematext Agent will start its monitoring.
-However, if it can't, Sematext Agent will try to inject into monitored process a special agent which has the sole purpose of opening a JMX port.
-JMX port opened in such way is protected by authentication based on temporary username and password known only to Sematext Agent.
+When you assign a `MONITORING_TOKEN` to a Java service, via an environment variable, Sematext Agent will examine the process to see whether it can be monitored right away by checking if JMX ports are already exposed.
+If it can, Sematext Agent will start monitoring it.
+However, if it can't, Sematext Agent will try to inject a special and secure agent into the monitored process, which has the sole purpose of opening a JMX port.
+A JMX port opened in such a way is protected by authentication based on a temporary username and password known only to Sematext Agent.

 If JMX port is already open, but is protected with some authentication mechanism, Sematext Agent will try to open another JMX port anyway (it can't connect to the service on exposed port since it doesn't have authentication credentials).